 Project Status

 Riverwalk is a transformative project for the City of Brampton.
-As part of efforts to keep the community informed of the progress being made on the project, the City has to date engaged with interested parties in several ways including a neighbourhood direct mail campaign, installing site signage and updates to the project webpage.
+As part of efforts to keep the community informed of the progress being made on the project, the City has engaged with interested parties in several ways, such as a neighbourhood direct mail campaign, installing site signage, and providing updates on the project webpage.
 More communication activities are being planned for the coming months as work progresses.
-Construction of flood protection works is anticipated to begin in 2025 and be completed in 2028.
+Construction of flood protection will begin late Fall 2025 and be completed in 2028.

 Check back regularly for updates.